j-jakubowski/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 | Fully connected		| outputs 43  									|

-To train the model, I used hyperparameter values in used in LeNet.
+To train the mode I used the same rate, and batch size as used used in LeNet.
 I've tried to tweak them a bit but it seemed they already have been in the sweet spot.
+The only parameter I changed was the number of epochs (increased to 30).
+Addtionally training is interrupted if validation reaches level 0.96 before 30 epochs.

 My final model results were:
 * training set accuracy of 0.999